MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 - [Install Azure CLI version 2.51.0 or higher](/cli/azure/install-azure-cli) to run Azure CLI commands.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - Ensure you have the necessary Red Hat licenses.
 You need to have a Red Hat Account with Red Hat Subscription Management (RHSM) entitlement for Red Hat JBoss EAP.
-This entitlement lets the fully automated solution (in [Deploy JBoss EAP Server on an Azure virtual machine using the Azure portal](/azure/virtual-machines/workloads/redhat/jboss-eap-single-server-azure-vm?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json)) install the Red Hat tested and certified JBoss EAP version.
+This entitlement lets the fully automated solution (in [Quickstart: Deploy a JBoss EAP cluster on Azure Virtual Machines (VMs)](/azure/virtual-machines/workloads/redhat/jboss-eap-single-server-azure-vm?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json)) install the Red Hat tested and certified JBoss EAP version.
   > [!NOTE]
   > If you don't have an EAP entitlement, you can sign up for a free developer subscription through the [Red Hat Developer Subscription for Individuals](https://developers.redhat.com/register).
 Save aside the account details, which is used as the *RHSM username* and *RHSM password* in the next section.
 - If you're already registered, or after you complete registration, you can locate the necessary credentials (*Pool IDs*) by using the following steps.
 These *Pool IDs* are also used as the *RHSM Pool ID with EAP entitlement* in subsequent steps.